schnell18/play-bigdata/spark/README.md

 # Introduction

 This file documents spark setup on debian 10.
-For your convenience, we provides a Vagrantfile to create two node spark cluster.
+For your convenience, we provides a Vagrantfile to create a multi-node spark cluster.
 The cluster is based on debian 10.6 w/ Adopt-OpenJDK 8 installed.
+The installation and setup steps are automated by running ansible inside Vagrant.
+The ansible inventory is managed by Vagrant.
+If you want to run ansible manually, you using the generated inventory file `.vagrant/provisioners/ansible/inventory/vagrant_ansible_inventory` as
+follows:

+    ansible-playbook -i .vagrant/provisioners/ansible/inventory/vagrant_ansible_inventory provision/playbook.yml

 ## Pre-requisite